-This draft Centres and Employment Land Strategy sets a vison that in 2040, Camden's retail centres and industrial and urban services lands offer a range of local job opportunities and access to amenities for residents.
+This Centres and Employment Land Strategy sets a vison that in 2040, Camden's retail centres and industrial and urban services lands offer a range of local job opportunities and access to amenities for residents.
 Retail centres will be well connected to other centres across Sydney and we will capitalise on the area's heritage and rural values.
 This Strategy will drive this vision via four directions:

-- A network of successful and attractive retail centres. - A network of productive industrial and urban services land. - Agribusiness, tourism and healthcare to support the local economy. - Capitalising on existing and future infrastructure.
+- 1. A network of successful, integrated and attractive retail centres. - 2.
+A network of productive industrial and urban services land. - 3.
+Agribusiness, tourism and health care services to support the local economy. - 4.
+Capitalising on existing and future infrastructure.